Fhernandcapones/Hibernate/README.md

 # Hibernate

-Update Now the combobox is now readable buugs : firstname and lastnname not showable in the table
+Update Now the combobox is now readable bugs : firstname and lastnname not showable in the table